no-chris/chord-symbol/README.md

 If you know any other good references that could be added to this list, feel free to suggest them.
 This goal has been reached and is enforced by the extensive unit test suite.

-In order to adapt for a wider range of use-cases, `chord-symbol` also has built-in support for a myriad of variations in chord namings.
+In order to adapt for a wider range of use-cases, `ChordSymbol` also has built-in support for a myriad of variations in chord namings.
 For example, `Cma7` could as well be written `CM7`, `C7M`, `C7major`, `Cmajor7`, `CMa7`, `CMAJOR7`, `CM7`, `C7Δ`, `C^7`, `C7^`
 ... just to name a few of the possible variations.
 The unit test suite automatically generate all chords variants for a given set of modifiers, bringing the number of